ycechungAI/moderngl/docs/installation.rst

     platform: win32
     code: 330

 ..
-Note:: If you can only run in headless mode this might not work
+Note:: If you experience issues it's probably related to context creation.
-          out of the box.
-You might need to set up ``xvfb`` and possibly supply more arguments during context creation.
+          More configuration might be needed to run moderngl in some cases.
-          More info can be found in later sections.
+          This is especially true on linux running without X. See the context section.

 Development environment
 -----------------------